yoharol/High_Performance_PBD_Fluids/README.md

 - $\mathbf{f}_{ext}(\mathbf{x}_i)$ is the global external force at position $\mathbf{x}_i$ such as gravity.
 - $\mathbf{x}_{i}$ is the temporal predicted position to be modified in following steps.

+The update of each particle is only related to its own state.

 **Baseline:** Iterate through all particles in single thread $\mathcal{O}(n)$

 **Expected improvements:**

-- [ ] CPU parallelization for each particle
+- [x] CPU parallelization for each particle
-- [ ] Vectorization: Update multiple particles at once
+- [x] Vectorization: Update multiple particles at once
-- [ ] GPU parallelization by CUDA
+- [x] GPU parallelization by CUDA

-### 2. Neighbourhood Finding
+### 2. Neighbourhood Update

 For each particle, we need to find its neighboring partices $N_i(x_i)$ within a given range $r$.

-We can solve this by brute force that we check all pair of particles $\mathcal{O}(n^2)$.
-When we have more than $10K$ particles, it will cost infinite time.
+We can solve this by brutal force that we check all pair of particles $\mathcal{O}(n^2)$.
+When we have more than $1K$ particles, the time cost is already unacceptable.

 **Baseline:**
 - Store all particles into a $m\times m$ hash grid